 Determining Trend Strength Using %R

-In EUR/USD’s daily chart below, you can see that the pair tried to extend its uptrend but failed to reach a new price and %R highs.This means that prices aren’t hitting the high end of their range as quickly as it did before and that the bullish momentum might be running out of steam.
+In EUR/USD’s daily chart below, you can see that the pair tried to extend its uptrend but failed to reach a new price and %R highs.This means that prices aren’t hitting the high end of their range as quickly as they did before and that the bullish momentum might be running out of steam.

 In this case, the pair ended up dropping 200 pips in a week!